rackerlabs/support-how-to/content/rackspace-monitoring/troubleshooting-the-rackspace-monitoring-agent.md

         $ service rackspace-monitoring-agent status

     Attempt to start it if it's not shown as running:

         $ service rackspace-monitoring-agent start

-5. Ensure that you have firewall rules that allow IPv6 communication or if you have IPv6 disabled, make sure that the firewall is permitting the agent to communicate.
+5. Make sure that you have firewall rules that allow IPv6 communication.
+    Ff you have IPv6 disabled, make sure that the firewall is permitting the agent to communicate.